dsanders11/chromium-include-cleanup/README.md

 output, which could happen for includes inside third-party code which is including relative to itself, not the Chromium src root.

-Currently `find_unused_edges.py` is single-threaded so performance is slow.

 ## Accuracy of Output

 These scripts rely on `clangd` and specifically the "IncludeCleaner" feature